Excel SUMPRODUCT Formula (Table of Contents)

 - The arrays should not contain text or non-numeric values.
 Because then all such cells will be treated as 0’s.

-- If you have one array or have not provided the second array, then the function will return the sum of that single array.
+- If you have one array or have not provided the second array, the function will return the sum of that single array.

-- If the arguments in function are logical (True and False), they must be converted into numeric values (0, 1).
+- If the arguments in the function are logical (True and False), they must be converted into numeric values (0, 1).
 This can be done by adding — sign as shown in the above examples.

-- SUMPRODUCT Formula can even give results from a closed workbook in excel.
+- SUMPRODUCT Formula can even give results from a closed workbook in Excel.

 Recommended Articles